 Applicants are usually certified within 45–90 days of receipt of a complete, notarized application package including application form and supporting documents.
 Site visits are sometimes necessary to make a determination to certify.
-Certified applicants receive a certificate that is valid for 3 years at which time a reverification application must be submitted for renewal.
-Instructions and application form can be found at http://www.sdbnetwork.com/SDBNetwork/Affiliates/CPUC/verification_eligibility.php.
-The Supplier Clearinghouse also accepts women and/or minority business certifications from agencies with comparable verification criteria, including the National Minority Supplier Development Council (NMSDC) and the Women’s Business Enterprise National Council (WBENC).
+Certified applicants receive a certificate that is valid for 3 years or that matches the comparable agencies’ expiration date.
+90 days prior to the end of the certification period, a reverification application must be submitted for renewal.
+Application types and instructions can be found at http://www.sdbnetwork.com/SDBNetwork/Affiliates/CPUC/verification_eligibility.php.